BLUE HORIZON 1261

 Merlin nodded.
 "I doubt we'll ever be filled to that capacity, but it would pay nicely if we did."

 "I wouldn't discount it," Durant replied.
-"I've worked on a few freighters in my time and you would be surprised by how easily a load can take up all your available space."
+"I've worked on a few freighters in my time and you would be surprised by how easily a load can take up all your available space, especially if you take on multiple deliveries."

 The lift door opened and Merlin led him inside.
 "You've served on a freighter before?" he asked curiously.

 "Several," the bear admitted, "but only on Pomen cargo air lifters that never left the atmosphere.
-My first job on one was as a deck hand, and I was load master on the last three.
+My first job on one was as a deck hand, but I was load master on the last three.
 However, when my contract expired, I decided to go back to school to earn a degree, rather than sign up for another run with Captain Renaldo.
 He was a good captain with a decent head on his shoulders, but I was ready to move back into educational circles.
-Almost as soon as he released me, I moved here from Pomen for the Alexandrian universities."
+Almost as soon as he released me, I moved here from Pomen for academics."

-The door opened and Merlin led him out into the circular corridor.
-He turned left and took him to his office.
+The door opened and Merlin led him out into the circular corridor toward to his office.
 "Is load master the position you are applying for, Mr. Durant?" he asked as he gestured toward a large chair in front of the wolf's desk.

 "No sir," replied Durant.
 "Although I have that experience, my expertise is better suited for accounting.
 I have my degree and I am a licensed Certified Public Accountant."
 He set a manila envelope on the desktop and pulled out a brown folder.
 He slid the folder across the desk to the wolf and added, "Here are my references."